Hoover & Associates Testing Policy

 - Depending on the purpose of testing, test administration may be completed in one or more sessions.
 Tests are administered by a psychologist, or by a psychometrician who is closely supervised by a psychologist.
 Test administration is billed on an hourly basis and usually takes between four and eight hours.

 - Following test administration, the psychologist may need several weeks for scoring, interpretation of the test data, and completion of a thorough report.
-Although this step of the process is time intensive, we strive to complete it in a timely manner.
 Though the patient is not present for this step, there is an hourly charge submitted to the insurance for the time needed to complete the test scoring and report writing.
 This step usually takes between six and ten hours.

 - Finally, a follow-up session will be scheduled with the psychologist to review the results and discuss recommendations for appropriate treatment or intervention.
-The feedback session generally takes between 60 to 90 minutes and is billed on an hourly basis.
+The feedback session generally takes between 45 to 60 minutes and is billed on an hourly basis.